marctrem/usbarmory-wiki-fork/Host-adapter.md

 The adapter is available for purchase along with the USB armory board, please see information at the [USB armory project page](http://inversepath.com/usbarmory).

+**Fun fact**: the host adapter can also be used to prevent accidental data exchange enabling secure charging.

 ![USB armory host adapter](http://inversepath.com/images/usbarmory_host_adapter.jpg)